Skip to Content

 I use Farmer’s Market Organic Pumpkin in all my pumpkin recipes and their pumpkin is a nice, thick pumpkin puree – not watered down at all, so I use a bit of milk to help with the moisture instead of relying completely on the pumpkin.

-Other GF Pumpkin Recipes to try
+Some of my GF Pumpkin Recipes to try

 I’m also already planning on making a batch of gluten free pumpkin cookies for a get-together.
 They’re melt-in-your-mouth good!
 It might sound like a lot of pumpkin recipes up in here, but I’m telling you – I’ll NEVER get sick of it!

-Pumpkin is my love language 🫶
+Pumpkin is my love language!

 Let me know which pumpkin recipe you try first!
 Hopefully, it’s this gluten free pumpkin bread – it’s a great place to start!